Sigmmma/c20/src/content/general/readme.md

 Finally, keep your momentum up by learning how to [troubleshoot and ask for help](~help).

 # Getting started
-If you're ready to start, [download](~mod-tools#installation) the mod tools from Steam, then read through the following core concepts.
+If you're ready to start, [download](~mod-tools#installation) the mod tools from Steam (and/or the HEK for [Custom Edition](~custom-edition)), then read through the following core concepts.
 These apply no matter which game you're planning to mod:

 {% childList /%}